nih-cfde/training-and-engagement/docs/General-Tutorials/install_conda_tutorial.md

 (base) $
 ```

-- try checking the version of your new conda installation:
+- check the version of your new conda installation:

 === "Input"